“A knight? No.” Kat trailed after him, not trusting him enough to get any closer.

 Rage edged into the knight’s face that stood closest to Walter.
 His claymore slashed, missing Uriel by less than an inch.

-His partner swung for a back attack but failed without Uriel even looking.
+His partner swung for a back attack, but Uriel dodged without even looking.

 Kat had never seen anything like that before.
 She stared, wondering what contraption allowed him to pull off such a feat, like the churning mist.